 Dedham First Offense OUI Lawyer

-The second way to get a license back is if someone can be found not guilty prior to the refusal suspension ending.
+Another way to get your license back is if you opt to resolve the case before your refusal suspension expires.
 In that case, there is a presumption of reinstatement but, typically, the suspension for refusal on a first OUI is six months.
 So, typically, it is going to take close to that time to get a case to trial anyway.
-After the six months, the person gets their full license back, whether or not the case has been resolved.
-A Dedham first offense OUI lawyer could help individuals challenge their license suspension.Building an OUI Defense
+After the six months, the person gets their full license back whether or not the case has been resolved.BUILDING AN OUI DEFENSE

 The first thing to do when preparing a defense is to look at the report and see where the case stands.
 Is the attorney going to be able to cross-examine the officer and then show to the jury that there is reasonable doubt?
 In other words, even if everything the officer says is true, is it possible that the prosecution cannot prove this case beyond a reasonable doubt?

 Another defense is looking at whether the case falls into the category of being able to establish the defense from the officer.
 Sometimes, someone will say they had a large amount to drink, five or six drinks. the Dedham first offense OUI lawyer might be able to do a motion to suppress or exclude that statement and then prepare the defense based on the cross-examination of the officer.